-- •unexpected increases in manufacturing and repair costs; - •inability to control the quality and reliability of products; - •inability to control delivery schedules; - •potential liability for expenses incurred by third-party contract manufacturers in reliance on our forecasts that later prove to be inaccurate; - •potential lack of adequate capacity to manufacture all or a part of the products we require; - •potential labor unrest affecting the ability of the third-party manufacturers to produce our products; and - •unexpected component or process obsolescence making key components unavailable.
+•unexpected increases in manufacturing and repair costs;

+- •inability to control the quality and reliability of products; - •inability to control delivery schedules; - •potential liability for expenses incurred by third-party contract manufacturers in reliance on our forecasts that later prove to be inaccurate; - •potential lack of adequate capacity to manufacture all or a part of the products we require; - •potential labor unrest affecting the ability of the third-party manufacturers to produce our products; and - •unexpected component or process obsolescence making key components unavailable.

-If any of our third-party contract manufacturers experience a delay, disruption or quality control problems in their operations, including due to the COVID-19 pandemic and global supply chain disruptions, or if a primary third-party contract manufacturer does not renew its agreement with us, our operations could be significantly disrupted and our product shipments could be delayed.
+If any of our third-party contract manufacturers experience a delay, disruption or quality control problems in their operations, including due to global supply chain disruptions, or if a primary third-party contract manufacturer does not renew its agreement with us, our operations could be significantly disrupted and our product shipments could be delayed.
 Qualifying a new manufacturer and commencing volume production is expensive and time consuming.
 Ensuring that a contract manufacturer is qualified to manufacture our products to our standards is time consuming.
 In addition, there is no assurance that a contract manufacturer can scale its production of our products at the volumes and in the quality that we require.
 If a contract manufacturer is unable to do these things, we may have to move production for the products to a new or existing third-party manufacturer, which would take significant effort and our brand, business, results of operations and financial condition could be materially adversely affected.
 Finally, if a contract manufacturer producing a highly specified product changes its materials or is unable to meet our production demands, it could lead to specification changes, increased lead time or cancellation of the product.

 As we contemplate moving manufacturing into different jurisdictions, we may be subject to additional significant challenges in ensuring that quality, processes, and costs, among other issues, are consistent with our expectations.
+If such jurisdictions are outside the U.S., we may also face significant challenges regarding compliance with law in such jurisdictions as well as export control laws of such jurisdictions and the U.S., as more fully described in the section "Risk Factors - Risks Related to International Operations".